-To measure vertical motions over short distances, classical spirit leveling is usually more 300 appropriate than GPS.
-With care, one can limit the drift of the technique to less than one part per 301 million (1 mm per km).
-It is therefore possible to detect millimeter-sized vertical displacements 302 303 between two leveling surveys made on the same line at different epochs.
-A precise leveling line with 304 about 200 marks was established in 1973 along 100 km of the road crossing the rift.
-The central part of this line was measured for the second time in 1979, after the Ardoukoba seismo-volcanic crisis 305 [Abdallah et al., 1979; Ruegg et al., 1979], and again in the winter of 1984-1985 [Ruegg and Kasser, 306 1987].
+[28] To measure vertical motions over short distances, classical spirit leveling is usually more appropriate than GPS.
+With care, one can limit the drift of the technique to less than one part per million (1 mm per km).
+It is therefore possible to detect millimeter-sized vertical displacements between two leveling surveys made on the same line at different epochs.
+A precise leveling line with about 200 marks was established in 1973 along 100 km of the road crossing the rift.
+The central part of this line was measured for the second time in 1979, after the Ardoukoba seismovolcanic crisis [Abdallah et al., 1979; Ruegg et al., 1979], and again in the winter of 1984-1985 [Ruegg and Kasser, 1987].
 Over this 6-year interval, uplift rates as fast as 10 to 15 mm/yr were detected.
-The pattern is 307 308 similar on both sides of the rift axis.
+The pattern is similar on both sides of the rift axis.
 The inner floor subsides with respect to the shoulders, but uplifts with respect to the far field.
-309 similarities and differences with the 1978-1985 one.
-Both intervals show the same pattern of uplift of 312 the rift shoulders and relative subsidence of the inner floor.
-Yet the rates for the 1985-2000 interval are 313 50% slower than those for 1978-1985, indicating that the post-seismic transient after the 1978 crisis is 314 still decaying.
-The peak around km 32 in the inner rift floor appears to represent the same two-315 dimensional effect as seen in the horizontal velocities.
-Since this portion of the leveling line runs 316 parallel to the rift axis, the uplift varies as a function of position along strike, probably reflecting the 317 same propagation process.
-The points on the NE side (after km 45) differ from previous measurements.
-318 They suggest that the uplifting area was wider after 1985 than before, consistent with the diffusive 319 Elsasser model.
-320

-This leveling line was measured for the fourth time in 2000.
+[29] This leveling line was measured for the fourth time in 2000.
 The 1985-2000 comparison gives vertical rates over a 15-year period (Figure 7).
-The inferred pattern of deformation shows both
+The inferred pattern of deformation shows both similarities and differences with the 1978-1985 one.
+Both intervals show the same pattern of uplift of the rift shoulders and relative subsidence of the inner floor.
+Yet the rates for the 1985-2000 interval are 50% slower than those for 1978-1985, indicating that the postseismic transient after the 1978 crisis is still decaying.